SayHelloGmbH/hello-roots/README.md

 # Project Description
 This is a boilerplate WordPress theme by [say hello](https://sayhello.ch).
-It has an object oriented php architecture and comes with some very handy biuld workflows.
+It has an object oriented php architecture and comes with some very handy build workflows.

 # Getting started
 It is distributed under the GNU General Public License v2.0.
 Or in short: **It's open source**.